opendocsg/opendoc-supreme-court-practice-directions/PART-18-Matters-Under-The-Legal-Profession-Act.md

-# PART XVIII: Matters Under The Legal Profession Act
+# Part XVIII: Matters Under The Legal Profession Act
 &nbsp;

 : 134\.
 Applications for admission as an advocate and solicitor of the Supreme Court